tldr-pages/tldr/pages/common/truncate.md

 > Shrink or extend the size of a file to the specified size.
 > More information: <https://www.gnu.org/software/coreutils/truncate>.

-- Set a size of 10 GB to an exsting file, or create a new file with the specified size:
+- Set a size of 10 GB to an existing file, or create a new file with the specified size:

 `truncate -s {{10G}} {{filename}}`